Section 230: Impact

+Criticism

+Prominent American journalist John Seigenthaler linked Wikipedia's immunity from their liability on the Wikipedia Seigenthaler biography incident to Section 230, remarking in his op-ed on USA Today that "we live in a universe of new media with phenomenal opportunities for worldwide communications and research – but populated by volunteer vandals with poison-pen intellects.
+Congress has enabled them and protects them".

 Subsequent history

 Early challengesZeran v.
 AOL (1997–2008)

 The first major challenge to Section 230 itself was Zeran v.
-AOL, a 1997 case decided at the Fourth Circuit.
+AOL, a 1997 case decided at the Fourth Circuit that set the foundation for how courts interpreted Section 230’s protections in the years that followed.

 The case involved a person that sued America Online (AOL) for failing to remove, in a timely manner, libelous ads posted by AOL users that inappropriately connected his home phone number to the Oklahoma City bombing.
 The court found for AOL and upheld the constitutionality of Section 230, stating that Section 230 "creates a federal immunity to any cause of action that would make service providers liable for information originating with a third-party user of the service."
 The court asserted in its ruling Congress's rationale for Section 230 was to give Internet service providers broad immunity "to remove disincentives for the development and utilization of blocking and filtering technologies that empower parents to restrict their children's access to objectionable or inappropriate online material."
 In addition, Zeran notes "the amount of information communicated via interactive computer services is ... staggering.
 The specter of tort liability in an area of such prolific speech would have an obviously chilling effect.
 It would be impossible for service providers to screen each of their millions of postings for possible problems.
 Faced with potential liability for each message republished by their services, interactive computer service providers might choose to severely restrict the number and type of messages posted.
 Congress considered the weight of the speech interests implicated and chose to immunize service providers to avoid any such restrictive effect."

 This rule, cementing Section 230's liability protections, has been considered one of the most important case laws affecting the growth of the Internet, allowing websites to be able to incorporate user-generated content without fear of prosecution.
 However, at the same time, this has led to Section 230 being used as a shield for some website owners as courts have ruled Section 230 provides complete immunity for ISPs with regard to the torts committed by their users over their systems.
+Legal scholars have also criticized Section 230 for making it harder to hold platforms accountable for hosting or allowing harmful content to be shared.
 Through the next decade, most cases involving Section 230 challenges generally fell in favor of service providers, ruling in favor of their immunity from third-party content on their sites.